Jzmo/HW/notMNIST/README.md

+## notMNIST
-This project is from [Deep Learning in Udacity](https://cn.udacity.com/course/deep-learning--ud730) as a after class task.
-This task including some preprocessing and learning by sklearn
+This project is from [Deep Learning in Udacity](https://cn.udacity.com/course/deep-learning--ud730) as a after class task,  including some preprocessing and learning by sklearn.
+(methods including:Ridge Regression、Lasso、Multi-task Lasso)
 ### data
 notMNIST is a subset of English letters in different fonts from A to J. Dataset consists of small hand-cleaned part, about 19k instances, and large uncleaned dataset, 500k instances.
 Two parts have approximately 0.5% and 6.5% label error rate.
-some examples of letter "A":
+Some examples of letter "A":
 ![image](http://yaroslavvb.com/upload/notMNIST/nmn.png)
-data details can be found in [here](http://yaroslavvb.blogspot.hk/2011/09/notmnist-dataset.html)
+Data details can be found in [here](http://yaroslavvb.blogspot.hk/2011/09/notmnist-dataset.html)
 ### preprocess
-process details can be found in [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/udacity/1_notmnist.ipynb)
+Process details can be found in [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/udacity/1_notmnist.ipynb)
 **problem 1**
 Let's take a peek at some of the data to make sure it looks sensible.
 Each exemplar should be an image of a character A through J rendered in a different font.
 Display a sample of the images that we just downloaded.
 ```python